oanylund/xcomfort-shc-api/README.md

 <a name="module_Xcomfort--Xcomfort+login"></a>

 #### xcomfort.login()
-Sends login request to SHC and stores cookie in [module:Xcomfort#sessionId](module:Xcomfort#sessionId)
+Sends login request to SHC and stores cookie in sessionId

 **Kind**: instance method of <code>[Xcomfort](#exp_module_Xcomfort--Xcomfort)</code>